Massachusetts Eviction Moratorium Expires: Full Explanation and FAQ

 At the first status hearing, your case will be marked for trial; default cannot result in default judgment or dismissal.
 For failure to appear at the trial, the case will be in default if the defendant does not appear; and will be dismissed if the plaintiff doesn't appear.

-What about no fault terminations?
+What about no-cause-stated terminations?

-No fault terminations will proceed in the normal course.
+No-cause-stated terminations will proceed in the normal course.

 Say my lease ended August 31, can I come to court without a notice to quit?